Tony Arbolino: Liqui Moly Intact GP (2021)

 In 2021, Arbolino made the switch to the Moto2 class with Liqui Moly Intact GP.
 His season was slightly inconsistent, achieving four top ten finishes throughout the year with a personal best of fourth achieved at the 2021 French motorcycle Grand Prix, finishing 14th in the standings.
-For 2022 Arbolino moved to Elf Marc VDS Racing Team with hopes for even better results than in 2021.
+For 2022, Arbolino moved to Elf Marc VDS Racing Team with hopes for even better results than in 2021.

 Elf Marc VDS Racing Team (2022–2024)

 Arbolino started the year in great shape with debut front row achieved at the 2022 Qatar motorcycle Grand Prix, just to take his debut victory in the intermediate class at the 2022 Motorcycle Grand Prix of the Americas.
 Arbolino scored 3 wins and 5 podiums throughout the year, the Italian finished the year sitting fourth in the standings.
 Arbolino stayed with MarcVDS for the 2023 season.
 Leading the championship before the summer break, Tony had a chance to become the World Champion, scoring 8 podiums and winning 3 races was not enough to stop Pedro Acosta.
 He finished second in the standings and he was the favourite to win the championship next season.
 The reality of challenging for the title straight away was far from what happened.
 Arbolino was far from his best in the first part of the season, as he struggled to finish in top 10.
 A breakthrough podium in Aragón and a maiden Moto2 Pole Position in Misano where the highlights of Arbolino's 2024 season.
-Elf Marc VDS Racing Team announced that Jake Dixon and Filip Salač will ride for the team in the 2025 Moto2 World Championship.
-Arbolino is expected to join Pramac Racing Moto2 project next year.
+Elf Marc VDS Racing Team announced that Jake Dixon and Filip Salač would ride for the team in the 2025 Moto2 World Championship.

-Pramac Yamaha Moto2 (2025-)
+Pramac Yamaha Moto2 (2025)

 After three years in MarcVDS colours, Arbolino joined Pramac Racing's Moto2 project.
 His teammate was Izan Guevara.
 The Italian started the season in good style, by achieving a podium at the 2025 Motorcycle Grand Prix of the Americas when he finished second.
 But that’s all of Arbolino’s success throughout the season, as he struggled to adapt to the new Boscoscuro machine.
 He ended the year in 18th place, his worst since the switch from Moto3 to Moto2.

+Fantic Racing (2026)

-The Italian decided to change his team for the upcoming season, joining the 2025 Teams Champions Fantic Motor Moto2 Team on Kalex machinery, hoping to finally be back in his best shape.
+Arbolino decided to change his team for the upcoming season, joining the 2025 Teams Champions Fantic Motor Moto2 Team on Kalex machinery, hoping to finally be back in his best shape.

+Klint Racing (2027)

+Arbolino will switch to the Klint Forward Factory Team for alongside Adrián Huertas.